Last Updated on June 20, 2023 by Tim Wells

 Once the sync process is complete, try using your remote.
 You’ll want to check commands besides the on/off function and try some menu commands instead.

 Check for Updates

 If none of the above steps work, the TV’s software may be outdated.

 Access the settings from the main menu.
 You should see an option for software updates.
 Choose this and select “network” if it’s available.
 If your TV finds that there’s an update available, go ahead and select yes to install it.

 Once you’ve installed any pending updates, your TV should automatically reboot.
 Once it’s back on, try running through all the commands on your remote control.

 If there are no updates, you may wish to reset your Samsung TV back to factory settings.

 When All Else Fails

-If none of these steps help when your Samsung TV remote is not working, you’ll want to check into your warranty and repair options.
+If none of these steps help when your Samsung TV remote is not working, you’ll want to check your warranty and repair options.